 You should go straight to EThOS (the BL’s electronic thesis online service) as many UK theses are available as a free download or can be ordered.

 If the thesis is very recent it may be worth checking the online repository of the awarding institution to see if it is held there.
 N.B.
 MA/MSc theses are not published material and as such very few institutions are prepared to lend them.

 Are you requesting a USA university PhD thesis?

 You are advised to check the awarding University's repository to see if a copy has been made freely available electronically.
-If not, we can try to order the PhD, but many USA Universities are not prepared to lend theses and you may have to pay for a copy from Proquest.
+If not, we can try to arrange a loan or scan of the PhD, but there is no guarantee that this would be possible and you may have to order and pay for your own copy from Proquest.

 Have you checked the University’s Library Catalogue for the item you require?

 A thorough check of the catalogue can save you valuable time as the item may well be available either on the shelves or electronically.
 Use the links below to check the item you require against the catalogue:

 N.B.
 If a book is missing from stock we will accept an Inter-library loan request for it.

 If it is in stock and on loan you will need to reserve it on the system.
 Instructions for reserving books are included in the link above.